mart368b/KOS-shenanigans/README.md

 // Close the ui
 u:hide().
 ```
-The above example can also be found in test_ui.ks
+The above example can also be found in test_ui.ks.
 This results in a ui looking like this:

 ![Generated gui](doc/img/ui_example.png)